 2-Use the Donate Button:

-3. You may also use the Donate button in this site’s Navigational Menu to send funds through the PayPal system.
+3. You may also use the Donate Now button located on the Give Page in this site’s Navigational Menu to send funds through the PayPal system.
 You may either sign in to PayPal or use the regular credit card method.
 Please send us an email or use the Contact Us page to note if your gift is designated.

 Rules Regarding Tax Deductible Contributions: